sodadata/soda-core/docs/documentation/filtering.md

 ---
 layout: default
-title: Time partitioning
+title: Filtering
 parent: Documentation
 nav_order: 8
 ---

-# Time partitioning
+# Filtering

-This section explains how to run metrics and tests on a single time partition of the table.
+This section explains how to apply dynamic filters on the data in a scan.
+Filtering can be used to run the scan on for example a single time partition of the table or on a country.

-Time partitioning requires 1 (or more) columns which reflect the time or date.
+Time partitioning requires 1 (or more) columns to filter on.
-The goal is to run a scan on a partition of the data which corresponds to a particular time period.

 Let's use this `CUSTOMER_TRANSACTIONS` table as an example: